IBM-Cloud/docs/toolchains/toolchains_overview.md

 ![Toolchain diagram](images/toolchain_diagram.png)

 1. Review the default information for the toolchain settings.
 The toolchain's name identifies it in {{site.data.keyword.Bluemix_notm}}.
 If you already have a toolchain with that name, or if you want to use a different name, change the toolchain's name.
 1. In the Configurable Integrations section, select each tool integration that you want to configure for your toolchain.
 Some tool integrations do not require any configuration.
-For information about configuring the tool integrations, see [Configuring tool integrations](../toolchains/toolchains_integrations.html){: new_window}.
+For information about configuring the tool integrations, see [Configuring tool integrations (Link opens in a new window)](../toolchains/toolchains_integrations.html){: new_window}.
 1. Click **Create**.
 Several steps run automatically to set up your toolchain:

  * The toolchain is created.